How to Buy Crypto in Australia

 3. Deposit funds

 Once our new account is verified, we’re ready to deposit AUD.
-Most Australian exchanges like Swyftx support several fast and free deposit methods, giving new users plenty of flexibility for funding their accounts.
+Most Australian crypto exchanges like Swyftx support several fast and free payment methods, giving new users plenty of flexibility for funding their accounts.

 Click “Deposit” from anywhere on the platform and select the asset being deposited – for most, this will be Australian Dollars (AUD).

-Choose a deposit method – Swyftx offers POLi, PayID, Debit/credit card or bank transfer – and input the amount of cash to be transferred.
+Choose a payment method – Swyftx offers PayID, Debit/credit card or bank transfer – and input the amount of cash to be transferred.
 Confirm that the transaction and the exchange account should be funded within 48 hours (depending on the deposit method used).

 4. Pick your chosen cryptocurrency

 Possibly the most important decision any investor must make is what to actually invest in.
-New users should reflect on a myriad of factors that can influence the long-term viability of each potential investment (i.e., project developers, historic performance, real-world functionality).
+New users should reflect on the many factors that can influence the long-term viability of each potential investment (i.e., project developers, historic performance, real-world functionality).
 Generally, it is recommended that beginners start off with safer options like Bitcoin (BTC) and Ethereum (ETH) before branching out into more speculative projects.

 Navigate to the exchange’s trading hub to bring up a list of supported cryptocurrencies.
 Finding the coin you want to buy is easy – you can either scroll through the list or simply search for the asset’s name.